Veriqloud/ubqc_squidasm/README.md

 14      | 17|15|14|13|11|10|12|6|9|13      |12.0 |3.0 |
 15      | 7|4|6|10|7|7|5|13|13|12      |8.4 | 3.2|

-Again, the results refer to the success rate out of 100 iterations for each circuit.
+Again, the results refer to the success rate out of 100 iterations for each test circuit.

 ## 8. References